Larionm/Larionm/README.md

 <h2> About Me </h2>

 Hi there!
 My name is Larion, and I'm an ambitious and motivated entry-level cybersecurity analyst who is passionate about defending digital systems against online attacks.
-Despite the fact that my career is just getting started, I have devoted my time to learning, creating projects, and honing my practical abilities in network security, ethical hacking, and vulnerability assessment.
+Although I am at the beginning of my career, I have actively built a strong foundation in network security, ethical hacking, and vulnerability assessment through hands-on projects and continuous learning.

 With my solid background in network protocols, Linux security, and automation with Python scripting, I continue to learn more through independent research, security labs, and Capture the Flag (CTF) challenges.
 Developing a Python vulnerability scanner and doing security audits on test environments are two recent projects that have helped me hone my problem-solving skills.

-Right now, my main goals are to become certified in areas like CompTIA Security+ and hone my abilities in cloud security, incident response, and penetration testing.
+I am currently working toward CompTIA Security+ certification while expanding my expertise in cloud security, incident response, and penetration testing to strengthen my cybersecurity skill set.
 It excites me to join a team where I can develop, contribute, and assist fortify cybersecurity defenses by bringing my analytical approach, enthusiasm to learn, and strong problem-solving abilities.

 I'm always up for talking about cybersecurity, picking the brains of specialists in the field, and investigating novel security issues.
 Let's connect!